ManishaBharti08/Stock-Market-Crash-Analysis/README.md

 - Google Colab
 ---

-## How to perform live analysis
+## How to perform Live Analysis
-- Set the yahoo finance ticker value (stock code) in cell 16
+- Set the yahoo finance ticker value (stock code) in cell 16.
-- Set the Window size in cell 19
+- Set the Window size in cell 19.
-- Set the Rolling mean return and Rolling Volatility threshold in cell 19
+- Set the Rolling mean return and Rolling Volatility threshold in cell 19.
-- Restart and Run all session
+- Restart and Run all session.

 ## 📌 Disclaimer
 This project is intended for **educational and research purposes only** and should **not be considered financial advice**.